Chumper/Datatable/README.md

 ##Important

-If you upgrade to version v2.2 please make sure you adjust your app.php with the new alias:
+If you upgrade from version 2.1.* or below please make sure you adjust your app.php with the new alias:

 ```php
     // aliases array: